quantling/JudiLingMeasures.jl/docs/src/index.md

 ## Calculating measures in this package

 The following gives an overview over all measures available in this package.
-For a closer description of the parameters, please refer to [Measures documentation](https://mariahei.github.io/JudiLingMeasures.jl/dev/measures.html).
+For a closer description of the parameters, please refer to [Measures](@ref).
 All measures come with examples.
 In order to run them, first run the following piece of code, taken from the [Readme of the JudiLing package](https://github.com/MegamindHenry/JudiLing.jl).
 For a detailed explanation of this code please refer to the [JudiLing Readme](https://github.com/MegamindHenry/JudiLing.jl) and [documentation](https://megamindhenry.github.io/JudiLing.jl/stable/).

 ```
 using JudiLing